Propaganda model: Ownership

+The first filter is ownership.
 The size and profit-seeking imperative of dominant media corporations create a bias.
-The authors point to how in the early nineteenth century, a radical British press had emerged that addressed the concerns of workers, but excessive stamp duties, designed to restrict newspaper ownership to the 'respectable' wealthy, began to change the face of the press.
-Nevertheless, there remained a degree of diversity.
-In post World War II Britain, radical or worker-friendly newspapers such as the Daily Herald, News Chronicle, Sunday Citizen (all since failed or absorbed into other publications), and the Daily Mirror (at least until the late 1970s) regularly published articles questioning the capitalist system.
+Herman and Chomsky argue that in the early nineteenth century, a radical British press emerged that addressed the concerns of workers.
+Libel law and stamp duties were used to attempt to protect the elites holding political power, but were ineffective.
+A big increase in the practical cost of running a newspaper with a "substantial outrech", including machinery, became a much stronger constraint against creating new newspapers.
+There remained a degree of diversity.
 The authors posit that these earlier radical papers were not constrained by corporate ownership and therefore, were free to criticize the capitalist system.